stolencatkarma/GenDungeonAsync/README.md

 # GenDungeonAsync

-A Paper plugin for Minecraft 1.21.1 that generates random dungeons asynchronously for players to explore and adventure through.
+A Paper plugin for Minecraft 1.21.3+ that generates random dungeons asynchronously for players to explore and adventure through. **Compatible with Minecraft 1.21.4**.

 ## Features